All the parts

 tuning.
 The biggest advantage of an engine run stand is it's a

-lot easier to put an engine in the stand than it would be to install the engine
+lot easier to put an engine in the stand than it would be to install

 in the car.